 Section 55 of the Borders, Citizenship and Immigration Act 2009 places upon the Secretary of State a duty to make arrangements to take account of the need to safeguard and promote the welfare of children in discharging functions relating to immigration, asylum, nationality and customs.
 These functions are discharged on behalf of the Secretary of State by UK Visas and Immigration, Immigration Enforcement and the Border Force, which are part of the Home Office.
 The statutory guidance Arrangements to Safeguard and Promote Children’s Welfare and other guidance relevant to the discharge of specific immigration functions set out these arrangements.

-Arrangements to Safeguard and Promote Children's Welfare in the United Kingdom Border Agency. (original title “Every Child Matters” statutory guidance to the UK Border Agency under section 55 of the Borders, Citizenship and Immigration Act 2009).
+Arrangements to Safeguard and Promote Children's Welfare in the United Kingdom Border Agency. (original title 'Every Child Matters' statutory guidance to the UK Border Agency under section 55 of the Borders, Citizenship and Immigration Act 2009).

 A Cafcass officer has a statutory right in public law cases to access local authority records relating to the child concerned and any application under the Children Act 1989.
-That power also extends to other records that relate to the child and the wider functions of the local authority, or records held by an authorised body that relate to that child.
+That power also extends to other records that relate to the child and the wider functions of the local authority, or records held by an authorised organisation that relate to that child.

 Where a Cafcass officer has been appointed by the court as a child’s guardian and the matter before the court relates to specified proceedings, they should be invited to all formal planning meetings convened by the local authority in respect of the child.
-This includes statutory reviews of children who are accommodated or looked after, child protection conferences and relevant adoption panel meetings.
+This includes statutory reviews of children who are accommodated or looked-after, child protection conferences and relevant adoption panel meetings.

-Local authorities have the statutory responsibility for safeguarding and promoting the welfare of the children of service families in the UK., In discharging these responsibilities:
+Local authorities have the statutory responsibility for safeguarding and promoting the welfare of the children of service families in the UK, .
+In discharging these responsibilities:

 When service families or civilians working with the armed forces are based overseas the responsibility for safeguarding and promoting the welfare of their children is vested in the Ministry of Defence.
 The Ministry of Defence contact is through the Global Safeguarding Team: Tel: 0300 163 3665 or email DCYP- firstname.lastname@example.org

 There are many sports clubs and organisations including voluntary and private sector providers that deliver a wide range of sporting activities to children.
 Some of these will be community amateur sports clubs, some will be charities.
-All should have the arrangements described in paragraph 4 of this chapter in place in the same way as organisations in the public sector, and need to work effectively with the safeguarding partners as required by any local safeguarding arrangements.
-Paid and volunteer staff need to be aware of their responsibilities for safeguarding and promoting the welfare of children, how they should respond to child protection concerns and make a referral to local authority children’s social care or the police if necessary.
+All should have the arrangements described in this chapter in place and should collaborate to work effectively with the safeguarding partners as required by any local safeguarding arrangements.
+Paid and volunteer staff need to be aware of their responsibilities for safeguarding and promoting the welfare of children, how they should respond to child protection concerns and how to make a referral to local authority children’s social care or the police if necessary.